lazear/sage/README.md

 2. The path to the database (fasta file)
 3. The output directory

-like so ...
+For example:

 ```
-# specify fasta and output dir:
+# Specify fasta and output dir:
 sage -f proteins.fasta -o output_directory config.json

-# And specify mzML files:
+# Specify mzML files:
 sage -f proteins.fasta config.json *.mzML

+# Specify mzML file located in an S3 bucket
+sage config.json s3://my-bucket/YYYY-MM-DD_expt_A_fraction_1.mzML.gz
 ```

-Running Sage will produce several output files:
+Running Sage will produce several output files (located in either the current directory, or `output_directory` if that option is specified):
 - Record of search parameters (`results.json`) will be created that details input/output paths and all search parameters used for the search
-- MS2 search results will be stored as a Percolator-compatible (`<mzML path>.sage.pin`) file - this is just a tab-separated file, which can be opened in Excel/Pandas/etc
+- MS2 search results will be stored as a Percolator-compatible (`search.pin`) file - this is a tab-separated file, which can be opened in Excel/Pandas/etc
-- MS3 search results will be stored as a CSV (`<mzML path>.quant.csv`) if "quant" option is used in the parameter file
+- MS3 search results will be stored as a CSV (`quant.csv`) if `quant.tmt` option is used in the parameter file

-Sage search settings files have the following parameters:

-Two notes:
+## Configuration file schema

+Notes:
 - The majority of parameters are optional - only "database.fasta", "precursor_tol", and "fragment_tol" are required.
 Sage will try and use reasonable defaults for any parameters not supplied
 - Tolerances are specified on the *experimental* m/z values.
 To perform a -100 to +500 Da open search (mass window applied to *precursor*), you would use `"da": [-500, 100]`